Where to find the assessment documents

 Victorian Environment Effects Statement (EES)

-Works in Victoria for Star of the South are also being assessed through an EES process, managed by the Victorian Department of Transport and Planning.
+Works in Victoria for Star of the South’s transmission system are also being assessed through an EES process, managed by the Victorian Department of Transport and Planning (DTP).

 The EES examines: